Trump's first defense secretary was a "mad dog." Will his second be a lapdog?

 — Donald J. Trump (@realDonaldTrump) January 4, 2019

 When Trump nominated him to serve as deputy defense secretary in June 2017, Shanahan had never spent a single day in government or the military.
 The son of a Vietnam veteran, he rose to become a senior vice president at Boeing, one of the premier government contractors, where he distinguished himself by rescuing troubled projects and became, in the words of one journalist, a “living, breathing embodiment of the military-industrial complex.”
 He was initially seen as a back-up choice—Mattis reportedly preferred former Pentagon official Michèle Flournoy, who ultimately turned the job down.
-But Shanahan’s procurement expertise charmed lawmakers who envisioned his knowledge of industry serving as a complement to Mattis’s four decades of experience navigating foreign policy and government relations.
+But Shanahan’s procurement expertise charmed lawmakers who envisioned his knowledge of industry serving as a complement to Mattis’ four decades of experience navigating foreign policy and government relations.
 But not all lawmakers were so quick to embrace a deputy defense secretary nominee with such negligible experience in foreign affairs.
 The late John McCain (R-Ariz.), then the chair of the Senate Armed Services panel, scolded Shanahan during his confirmation hearing for not specifying whether he supported arming the Ukrainians against Russian military overtures.
 After amending his answer to clarify that he did support the move, McCain was still not satisfied.

 “Have you not been aware of the thousands of people that have been killed by Vladimir Putin?
 Have you missed all that in your duties at one of the major defense corporations of this country?”
-McCain asked him, before offering an additional warning.
-“Not a good beginning.
+McCain asked him, before offering an additional warning: “Not a good beginning.
 Do not do that again, Mr. Shanahan.”

 .@SenJohnMcCain: "Do not do that again Mr. Shanahan or I will not take your name up for a vote before this committee.
 Am I perfectly clear?" pic.twitter.com/JNpIBkb9yB